daac-tools/daachorse/README.md

 ### Finding non-overlapping occurrences with leftmost-first matching

-If you want to find the earliest registered pattern among ones starting from the search position, use `leftmost_find_iter()` with specifying `MatchKind::LeftmostFirst`.
+To search for the earliest registered pattern among those starting from the search position, specify `MatchKind::LeftmostFirst` during construction and use `leftmost_find_iter()`.

-This is the so-called *leftmost first match*, a tricky search option supported in the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.
+This semantics is the so-called *leftmost first match*, a tricky search option supported in the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.
 For example, in the following code, `ab` is reported because it is the earliest registered one.